Lebanon's Aoun hopes government will be formed quickly

 Hezbollah, which had more influence in the Hariri-led cabinet than in any previous administration, has accused the United States of meddling in the formation of a new Lebanese government.
 It had backed Hariri’s return.

-Reporting by Tom Perry and Laila Bassam; Writing by Tom Perry, Editing by William Maclean
+Reporting by Tom Perry and Laila Bassam; Additional reporting by Eric Knecht; Writing by Tom Perry, Editing by William Maclean and Andrew Heavens